Laporte secures first French stage win in 2022 Tour

 Christophe Laporte sprinted to victory on stage 19 as overall leader Jonas Vingegaard moved another day closer to winning the 2022 Tour de France.

-France finally had a stage winner in 2022 as Laporte beat Jasper Philipsen and Alberto Dainese in Cahors.
+Frenchman Laporte beat Jasper Philipsen and Alberto Dainese to claim his first stage win at the Tour in Cahors.

 Fred Wright was the last man standing from a break but was caught late on.